BeamMP/Docs/docs/en/community/rules.md

 1. All Above Rules Apply Here :material-information-outline:{ title="All rules mentioned in this document apply to the voice chats." }
 2. Follow Discord ToS & Guidelines :material-information-outline:{ title="Follow all rules outlined by Discord in their ToS and Guidelines" }
 3. No NSFW Audio/Streams :material-information-outline:{ title="Players should not stream any content that violates BeamMP rules and Discord TOS." }
-3.1.
-This includes gambling Services/Websites.
+4. The rule above includes gambling Services/Websites.
 5. No Excessive Audio :material-information-outline:{ title="Excessively using soundboards, playing loud music or other uses of audio channels to intentionally agitate or target others is prohibited." }
 6. No Join/Leave Spamming :material-information-outline:{ title="Most users will have sound effects enabled, do not join and leave voice-chats rapidly." }
 7. No Badgering Others (`@'ing`) :material-information-outline:{ title="This includes asking others repeatedly for a response after being ignored or told no." }